FURCA Sustainability Awards

 Your research on environmental and social justice issues could win an award at the Festival of Undergraduate Research and Creative Activities.

-FURCA is the University of Alberta's annual, campus-wide celebration of undergraduate research, showcasing the research and creative achievements of undergraduate students across all disciplines.
-It's a fantastic opportunity to share your work with other students and professors.
-You can help inspire and encourage other students to research sustainability topics that you care about.
+FURCA is the University of Alberta’s annual campus-wide celebration of undergraduate research, showcasing the innovative work of students across all disciplines.
+It’s a fantastic opportunity to share your research and creative achievements with fellow students and professors, inspiring others to explore sustainability topics that matter to you.
+FURCA typically takes place in March each year.
+For more details, visit the URI event page.

-And you could win a cash prize!
-The Sustainability Council presents the $250 award for Outstanding Sustainability Research to a project demonstrating academic quality, clear communication, and an analysis that integrates the environmental and human dimensions of sustainability.
+You could also win a cash prize!
+The Sustainability Council awards $250 for Outstanding Sustainability Research to a project that demonstrates academic excellence, clear communication, and a strong analysis integrating the environmental and human dimensions of sustainability.

 Who can submit to FURCA?